tmacychen/echokit_box/README.md

 curl -LO https://echokit.dev/firmware/echokit-box
 ```

-To build the `echokit-box` firmware file from source, you can do the following.
+To build the `echokit-box` firmware file from source, you need to make sure that you install the [OS-specific dependencies](https://docs.espressif.com/projects/rust/book/installation/std-requirements.html) and then [ESP toolchain for Rust](https://docs.espressif.com/projects/rust/book/installation/riscv-and-xtensa.html).
+You can then build from the source and find the binary firmware in `target/release/`.

 ```
 cargo build --release